RAMP-PCAR/ramp-pcar-docs/docs/proxy.md

 # Proxy Configuration and Resources {#wb-content}

+<div class="toc"></div>

 ## What is Proxy

-RAMP uses proxy to access resources on a different domain where Corss Origin Resource Sharing (CORS) support is not available.
+RAMP uses proxy to access resources on a different domain where Cross Origin Resource Sharing (CORS) support is not available.
-For more information on proxy, please refere to ESRI ArcGIS API for JavaScript [Using the proxy](https://developers.arcgis.com/javascript/jshelp/ags_proxy.html).
+For more information on proxy, please refer to ESRI ArcGIS API for JavaScript [Using the proxy](https://developers.arcgis.com/javascript/jshelp/ags_proxy.html).

 ## RAMP Proxy Configuration